 - The cost of getting the data/information must be less than the benefit of having the data/information.

-For more on developing meaningful metrics at all levels of your organization, contact Theo.
-She would be happy to help you work through some examples and develop a system of metrics that are easy to track and valuable in aligning and assessing your organization.
+For more on developing meaningful metrics at all levels of your organization, contact us.
+We would be happy to help you work through some examples and develop a system of metrics that are easy to track and valuable in aligning and assessing your organization.